-The Literacy standards requirement - a CAIE student is required to gain a \mathbf{D} grade or better in an A.S.
+The Literacy standards requirement - a CIE student is required to gain a D grade or better in an A.S.
 English course to have satisfied literacy requirements.

-The Numeracy standards requirement - a CAIE student is required to gain a \mathbf{D} grade or better in IGCSE to satisfy numeracy requirements.
+The Numeracy standards requirement - a CIE student is required to gain a D grade or better in IGCSE Mathematics (Core or Extended) to satisfy numeracy requirements.